yhabib/JavaScript30/20 - Speech Detection/readme.md

 * end -> We use it to rebind it 😀

 ## To Do's
-* [ ] Implemente some basic functionality like Siri
+* [x] Implemente some basic functionality like Siri:
+    - Siri weather
+    - Siri NBA

 [1]:https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API
 [2]:https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition